 - In Metal Gear Solid 3, a prequel set in the 60s, the player's character stops the Femme Fatale from shooting an adversary for no particular reason (Word Of God suggests a naive crush - ).
 Later it turns out that adversary is both The Mole in the organization of the Big Bad and a very significant character in the timeline of the entire series.

 - In Mass Effect, Wrex once did a job for Saren along with a bunch of other mercenaries.
-When he met Saren face to face, he immediately felt there was something wrong with him, and fled before receiving any payment.
-This turned out to be the right decision; the other mercenaries all met untimely ends.
+However, the first time he actually saw Saren, he got a feeling that there was something very wrong with the whole situation, and fled before receiving any paymentnote .
+Turns out his hunch was right; all of the other mercs turned up dead within a week after the job was finished.

 - Happens in Watchmen with Rorschach's mask-killer theory.